Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Eury Perez and Austin Gomber are the projected starters when the Miami Marlins and Colorado Rockies face off on Tuesday at Coors Field.
+Sandy Alcantara and the Miami Marlins will take the field against the Colorado Rockies and projected starter Karl Kauffmann on Wednesday at Coors Field.

-The Marlins have been listed as -135 moneyline favorites in this matchup with the Rockies (+110).
-The game's total has been set at 11.5 runs.
+The Rockies have been listed as +135 moneyline underdogs in this matchup against the favored Marlins (-165).
+A 10.5-run over/under has been set in this game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.